Stay at home: Governor issues statewide order through June 10

 He added he also saw Virginians continuing to gather in large groups on packed beaches “that are completely ignoring what we are doing.”

 Executive Order 56 requires all Virginians to remain in their place of residence and to continue to maintain six-feet of distance from others except for family, household members or caretakers.
-Per the order, Virginians may leave their houses to get food, beverages or goods and services as spelled out in an order last week.
+The order allows Virginians to leave their houses to get food, beverages or goods and other services as spelled out in an executive order issue last week.

 Businesses deemed essential and allowed to remain open, but with social distancing in place, are: grocery, pharmacy, dollar stores and department stores with grocery or pharmacy operations, medical, laboratory and vision supply retailers, electronic retailers selling cell phones or computers, auto part stores, tire retailers, auto repair shops, home improvement and hardware stores, lawn and garden, liquor stores, convenience store at gas stations, banks, pet stores, office supply and printers, laundromats and dry cleaners.

-Per Monday’s order, people can also leave their home to seek medical attention, essential social or government services, assistance from law enforcement or emergency services.
+Monday’s order also allows people to leave their home to seek medical attention, essential social or government services, assistance from law enforcement or emergency services.

-Effective April 1, all short-term stays at private campgrounds have been revoked, and all public beaches are closed.
+Effective Wednesday, all short-term stays at private campgrounds are revoked, and all public beaches are closed.
 The order does not limit food banks or media operations.

 The reason for the order, Northam said, is to “run ahead” of an expected surge in COVID-19 cases.
 Virginia hospitals have 18,500 licensed beds, according to the governor, including around 2,000 in the ICU.